2waybene/RNAseqEnsemble/README.md

 * [samtools](http://www.htslib.org/download/)

 ## Installation
-Proper function of muver requires the paths to depencies to be set.
+Proper function of RNAseqEnsemble requires the paths to depencies to be set.
 To do this, manually set the paths in `paths.cfg` using a text editor.

-After the correct paths have been set, install muver with the following command:
+After the correct paths have been set, install RNAseqEnsemble with the following command:
 ```
 python setup.py install
 ```

 ## Usage
-All of muvers functions may be accessed using its command line interface.
+All of RNAseqEnsembles functions may be accessed using its command line interface.
 General usage is as follows:
 ```
-muver COMMAND [OPTIONS] [ARGS]...
+RNAseqEnsemble COMMAND [OPTIONS] [ARGS]...
 ```
 A list of commands can be found by using the following:
 ```
-muver --help
+RNAseqEnsemble --help
 ```
 Details about each command can be found by using the following:
 ```
-muver COMMAND --help
+RNAseqEnsemble COMMAND --help
 ```
 See the [manual](docs/manual.md) for further usage details.

 ## Authors
-muver was conceptualized by Scott Lujan and Adam Burkholder. muver was written by Adam Burkholder and Christopher Lavender.
+RNAseqEnsemble was conceptualized by Scott Lujan and Adam Burkholder.
+RNAseqEnsemble was written by Adam Burkholder and Christopher Lavender.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.